- Stalls: Crafts, gifts, and much more

 In Clan Lane discover your Scottish lineage or talk to the Genealogy team about your family tree.
 The Canterbury Scottish Heritage Council provide lots of entertainment including live musician, Willie McArthur who provides a fair taste of Scottish song and culture is to be had and a few stories and chuckles too.
 In Clan Lane you will find: Scottish Heritage Council, Scottish Society, Bishopdale Genealogy, Clan Cameron, Clan Donald, Clan Davidson, Clan Grant, Clan Fraser, Clan Johnston/e, Clan Keith, Clan MacAulay, Clan McLean, Clan Mac Kenzie, Clan Mac Neil, Clan Mac Nicol, Canterbury Shetland / Orkney, Scottish Lodge.
 Click here to view more information on the Clans attending the event.

-There will be performances through out the day by the Scottish Country Dancers and Irish Dancers in the food court, you might even get the chance to have a whirl.
+There will be performances through out the day by the Scottish Country Dancers, you might even get the chance to have a whirl.
 See the programme for times.

 In the Highland Spin marquee you can see sheep shearing demonstrations, have a go at spinning and see the teams racing to create a jersey from the raw wool in only six hours.
 More info here